The 2021 AUD to GBP Forecasts from Australia's Biggest Banks

 For example, if the AUD to GBP exchange rate is 0.55, then 1 Australian dollar is worth £0.55 Pence.
 You divide 1 by 0.55 to find the GBP AUD exchange rate of 1.8181.
 In this example, £1.00 Pound Sterling is equivalent to $1.8181 Australian dollars.

-To save you time, we calculated the "Big 4" bank GBPAUD forecasts for you in the table below:
+The "Big 4" bank GBPAUD forecasts in the table below:

 Bank GBPAUD exchange rate forecast

-Where to find the best AUD to GBP exchange rates
+Looking for the best AUD to GBP exchange rates?

 Compare exchange rates from Australian banks and foreign exchange leaders.

 You don't like getting ripped off.
 So why are you ok with paying exorbitant fees and rates on currency conversions?
 You shouldn't be.

 At The Currency Shop we help you compare providers to find better exchange rates and lower fees right now.

 AUD to GBP